Narf-stack/claude/readmes/list/claude_code_cmd/advance/boostclaude.md

 # More thinking
 ```

-For instance we can simplys say
+For instance we can simply say
 ```bash
 This is a tough task so ultrathink about the best way to implement it
 ```